a hands-on, rhythm-centric event

 • Philosophy of rhythm

-• Drum repair
+• Drum care and tuning

 • Meditation drumming